 - The Adult Changes in Thought Study, a 30-year longitudinal study to identify lifestyle factors of risk and resilience in the development of memory loss and dementia.

-- Local and international research studies and clinical trials geared towards symptom prevention, early diagnosis, and treatment of Alzheimer disease and related conditions.
+- Local and international research studies and clinical trials geared towards symptom prevention, early diagnosis, and treatment of Alzheimer's disease and related conditions.

 A Bridge to Community